 - Breast milk can be an immunity booster to keep your younger children from getting sick.
 There’s no law that big kids can’t share in the benefit of breast milk too!
 When our bodies are fighting germs, we pass those antibodies on to our baby through our breast milk.
-I remember when I was fighting a stomach bug right before we were leaving for a beach trip to Puerto Rico and I was so worried that the rest of the family would catch my bug on vacation!
+When I was fighting a stomach bug right before we were leaving for a beach trip to Puerto Rico, I was so worried that the rest of the family would catch my bug on vacation!
 I pumped a little breast milk for my then, 2 year old to drink and continued feeding the baby, who was only 4 months, and neither of them caught it!

 - Breastfeeding helps your baby when they can’t sleep.
 I understand that it is important at home to work on sleep training and I am a firm believer in “cry it out”.
 However, when our family is traveling, especially in a different time zone, all “rules” go out the window.
-They are in a new bed, with different surroundings and shadows- it’s no surprise that your little one may cry a little extra at night.
-I always nurse mine “through” the night when we travel because I know that they probably need a little extra comfort (especially if they wake up in the middle of the night in an unfamiliar place) and it definitely helps them fall right back to sleep if they have woken up due to jet lag.
-I have found that when we get home, after a week or less, we go right back to our regular sleep routine and the transition is pretty seamless.
+They are in a new bed, with different surroundings and shadows.
+It’s no surprise that your little one may cry a little extra at night.
+I always nurse mine “through” the night when we travel.
+I know they probably need a little extra comfort (especially if they wake up in the middle of the night in an unfamiliar place) and it definitely helps them fall back to sleep if they have woken up due to jet lag.
+I’ve found that when we get home, within a week, we go right back to our regular sleep routine.

 - Breastfeeding is a great way to quiet your baby.
-There have been times when we were on a group tour or eating at a quiet, fancy restaurant, or in the middle of the night on a red-eye flight and I’ve needed to nurse my baby to quiet them down so we didn’t disrupt others.
+There have been times when we were on a group tour or eating at a quiet restaurant, or in the middle of the night on a red-eye flight and I’ve needed to nurse my baby to quiet them down.
 Last January we were on a safari in South Africa and my youngest would not stay quiet!
 We were looking for lions and there was no way we would be able to see one if he was making such a fuss!
-I quickly took him to nurse and everyone on the tour thought he had finally fallen asleep, but actually, I was just nursing him the whole time!
-I have to say, both boys have never refused the opportunity to breastfeed and it definitely has kept them (and me) happy and out of trouble! 😉
+I quickly took him to nurse and everyone on the tour thought he had finally fallen asleep.
+I was just nursing him the whole time!
+Both boys have never refused the opportunity to breastfeed.
+It definitely has kept them (and me) happy and out of trouble! 😉

 Breastfeeding Tips for Mom